-You must register for a leave of absence if you need to interrupt active pursuit of your degree for a semester.
+You must register for a leave of absence if you need to interrupt the active pursuit of your degree for a semester.
 Leave of absence status is generally limited to one academic year and must be requested one semester at a time.
-Contact your advisor if you wish to register for leave of absence or have questions about this status.
-While registered for leave of absence, you will still have access to university email.
+Contact your advisor if you wish to register for a leave of absence or have questions about this status.
+While registered for a leave of absence, you will still have access to a university email.

 The Plan of Study outlines the degree requirements for each Elliott School graduate program.
 You must complete a Plan of Study for your program, obtain your Program Director's signature, and submit it to your Academic Advisor by the posted deadline of your first semester of study.
 Failure to do so will result in an administrative hold.